 Overview

-Jennifer Pinder is an internationally recognized artist whose color-saturated, textured works are featured in homes, offices, and public spaces worldwide.
+Jennifer Pinder is internationally recognized for her color-saturated, richly textured artworks.
 She has exhibited in New York, Doha, and Ferrara, earning acclaim for her evocative and visually striking style.

 Before moving to Qatar in 2009, Pinder worked closely with Libby Edwards Galleries, completing notable commissions including a series for Hayman Island, Queensland.
 In 2011, she held her first Middle Eastern exhibition, Unique Perspectives, at the Grand Hyatt, Doha, drawing the largest audience in the venue’s history.
 During her time in Qatar, she also collaborated with Anima Gallery, producing commissioned works for prominent regional collectors.